nih-cfde/c2m2/draft-C2M2_specification/README.md

-   * if the existing `persistent_id` is not a URI but instead is a compact identifier, it should be split similarly, with the details determined according to the particular format specification for the prefix being used: the issuing or owning authority (plus a delimiter) should constitute the `id_namespace` prefix, and the ID of the particular thing being referenced should be stored in the `local_id` suffix.
+   * if the existing `persistent_id` is not a URI but instead is a compact identifier, it should be split similarly, with the details determined according to the particular format specification for the prefix being used: a scheme label and a reference to the issuing or owning authority (plus a delimiter) should constitute the `id_namespace` prefix, and the ID of the particular thing being referenced should be stored in the `local_id` suffix.

       * Example: the DOI compact identifier `doi:10.1006/jmbi.1998.2354` would be split into

-         * an `id_namespace` prefix of `doi:10.1006/`
+         * an `id_namespace` prefix of `doi:10.1006/`, specifying the identifier type (`doi`) and the registered owner of the object (`10.1006`)
          * and a `local_id` suffix of `jmbi.1998.2354`

-**[2]** A DCC already uses URIs to identify things that correspond to C2M2 entities (`files`, `biosamples`, etc.), but those URIs don't meet all the criteria to be C2M2 `persistent_ids` (e.g. they're not guaranteed to be permanent), those URIs can still be split into an `id_namespace` prefix (describing the controlling authority, e.g. the DCC or one of its organizational data sources) and a `local_id` suffix (describing the object being identified) to form a C2M2 ID.
+**[2]** A DCC already uses URIs to identify things that correspond to C2M2 entities (`files`, `biosamples`, etc.), but those URIs don't meet all the criteria to be C2M2 `persistent_ids` (e.g. they're not guaranteed to be permanent).
+Such URIs can still be split into an `id_namespace` prefix (containing a reference to the controlling authority, e.g. the DCC or one of its organizational data sources) and a `local_id` suffix (describing the object being identified) to form a C2M2 ID.
 (For records with IDs built like this, `persistent_id` would be left blank.)